Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations

 \subsection{Time Performance}

-Regarding detection algorithms, it is important to take into account their performance in terms of required running time.
-For ransomware detection to be useful, not only it should be accurate, but also fast enough for minimising the number of encrypted files.
-Therefore, we have analysed the speed of our countermeasures against the speed of DAA to ensure that our modifications would not impact too negatively the time execution.
+Regarding our detection algorithms, it is important to take into account their performance in terms of required running time.
+For ransomware detection to be useful, not only it should be accurate, but also fast enough for minimising the number of maliciously infected files.
+Therefore, we have analysed the speed of our countermeasures against the speed of DAA to ensure that our modifications would not impact too negatively the execution time.

 In \Cref{table:time}, we report the time performance (in terms of files analysed per second) of DAA, 2F, 3F, and 4F, against our attack dataset.
 For what it concerns the parameters, for each countermeasure we use the best parameters that we identified in \Cref{sec:mit-attack}.
-As expected, the analysis speed decreases with the number of fragments; our analysis shows that DAA is the fastest of all algorithms with a performance of 50.22 files per second, while the slowest algorithm is 4F with 46.47 files per second.
-Although 2F, 3F, and 4F perform slightly worse than DAA, their speed is enough for making them suitable detection algorithms.
+As expected, the analysis speed decreases with the number of fragments; our data shows that DAA is the fastest of all algorithms with a performance of 50.22 files per second, while the slowest algorithm is 4F with 46.47 files per second.
+Although 2F, 3F, and 4F perform slightly worse than DAA, their speed is still sufficient for making them suitable detection algorithms.
 Taking into account the decreasing performance of 4F over 2F when dealing with the attack dataset, as presented in \Cref{table:daa-attacked}, and the fact that more fragments entail slightly fewer files analysed per second, introducing more fragments seems to have limited benefits.

 Let us reason on the amount of data we need to analyse with our countermeasures, taking 4F as an example.
 The 4F algorithm, as shown in \Cref{table:res-org}, best performs with fragments length of $48$ bytes, meaning that running the 4F algorithm over one file requires the analysis of only $672$ bytes.
 In light of the resources available in a modern machine, analysing $672$ bytes produces a negligible overhead on the system.
 In a real scenario, to further minimise the impact on the system, it would be possible to trigger our algorithms on only recently modified files, after noticing a heavy hard-disk I\textbackslash O workload.
 Intuitively, these two aspect make the deployment of our countermeasures feasible.